tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 ## Initial considerations

-In the `Initial imports` cell from the starter Jupyter notebook, we are importing two modules that are worth highlighting.
+In the `Initial imports` cell from the starter Jupyter notebook, we import two modules that are worth highlighting.

 * The `Counter` module from the `collections` library will allow you to track how many times equivalent values are into a list.